 Lüderitz Bay, Larks & Penguins

-The Euphorbia dregeana at Haalenberg is to be the first “Barlow Stop” in this fairytale expanse.
-The Barlow’s Lark is divided into 3 subspecies, each associated with variable landscapes and interesting destinations.
+Our first stop is at Haalenberg, where the striking Euphorbia dregeana marks the beginning of our “Barlow Stop” adventure in this captivating landscape.
+The Barlow’s Lark is divided into three distinct subspecies, each associated with diverse landscapes and intriguing destinations:

-Calendulauda barlowi barlowi is found in the landscape near Lüderitz,
+- Calendulauda barlowi barlowi can be found in the region near Lüderitz.

-C.b.cavei a little further south of Aus on the gravel plains, and
+- C. b. cavei is located a bit further south of Aus, on the gravel plains.

 If there was rainfall…

 You’ll enjoy a comfortable two-night stay at Nomtsas Farm, situated within Leaflove Safari’s game reserve and conservancy.
 Here, you’ll find beautifully appointed guest rooms, each individually decorated and equipped with en-suite bathrooms.
 Please note that overnight stays at Nomtsas Farm are exclusively available to Leaflove Safari clients.

 - Overnight stay and supported self-catering (filled fridge)

 Did you know that the Namibian Bird Club just loves this place.
 Since no other tourists are allowed here, birding is completely individual without any pressure or disturbance.
 You wanna check these pans after the rain… hundreds and hundreds of birds!